STIXProject/stix-to-html/README.md

 ```

 **STIX to HTML Java Binary:**
-**STIX to HTML** releases are bundled with a self-contained Java binary.
+Releases are bundled with a self-contained Java binary which enables simple transformations of STIX XML content.
 For information about how to use the Java binary,
 see the [README](https://github.com/STIXProject/stix-to-html/blob/master/java/README.md#usage).

 # Rendering: Supported Components